-Authority staff and the Authority's consultant team have distributed several versions of an Initial Draft TEP for review and comment by the Authority at several Authority Board Special Meetings in March 2016, the Expenditure Plan Advisory Committee (EPAC) at its meetings on February 25 and March 3, 2016, and the Regional Transportation Planning Committees (RTPCs).
-Staff and the consulting team captured comments provided by the EPAC, RTPCs and the public, and solicited direction from the Authority Board as it reviewed various elements of the Initial Draft TEP.
-An updated Initial Draft TEP - Version 2.1 was developed by staff and the Authority's consultant team (Attachment A) for review and discussion by the Authority Board.
+Authority staff and the Authority's consultant team have distributed several versions of an Initial Draft TEP for review and comment by the Authority at several Authority Board Special Meetings in March 2016, the EPAC at its meetings on February 25 and March 3, 2016, and the RTPCs.
+An Initial Draft TEP Version 2.1 was developed and discussed at the Authority Board Special Meeting on March 29, 2016.
+An updated Initial Draft TEP - Version 2.2 was developed by staff and the Authority's consultant team for review and discussion by the Authority Board.

-Staff is seeking final comments and direction on the Initial Draft TEP Version 2.1, approval to incorporate these comments into a Draft TEP Version 3.0, and approval to circulate the Draft TEP 3.0 to the EPAC, RTPCs, cities/towns and the County, and other interested parties for additional review and comment.
+Staff is seeking final comments and direction on the Initial Draft TEP Version 2.2, approval to incorporate these comments into a Draft TEP Version, and approval to circulate the Draft TEP 3.0 to the EPAC, RTPCs, and other interested parties for additional review and comment.

-The following is a list of the significant changes that have been incorporated into the Initial Draft TEP Version 2.1 based on Authority Board, EPAC and RTPC's input:
+The following is a list of the significant changes that have been incorporated into the Initial Draft TEP Version 2.2 based on Authority Board, EPAC and RTPC's input: